em3ndez/tiny-web-server/BUILDING.md

 javac -d target/classes Tiny.java
 ```

 This will compile the source file into the `target/classes/` directory.
+You can use Tiny at this stage.

 ## Tests